Provide a brief background on your organisation

 Outline the reasons your company are working towards improving sustainability credentials

 Our founding social aims when establishing ourselves as a Community Interest Company in 2011 were to develop people and sustain the environment, so we have always been working in this field.
 We have constantly researched and improved how we deliver on these town components, which have become closer aligned the more we learn and evolve our vision.

 List five things that your business had to adapt to become more sustainable.

-Have you received an international recognised accreditation or are you working towards this and how do you think this will benefit the organisation in the future?
+Have you received an international recognized accreditation or are you working towards this and how do you think this will benefit the organisation in the future

 What is your advice to a business aiming to improve their sustainability performance and work towards accreditation?

 This advice may change depending on the type of business seeking to improve their practices.
 We believe that by simplifying what you do as much as possible, you can do a lot.
 We focus on the local environment and the benefits it brings, so that people appreciate more what is on their doorstep and feel the need to travel big distances less.